jakebobu/world-bank/README.md

 [Normed Mutual Info](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.mutual_info_score.html) is a normalization of a set based metric Mutual Information:
 ![NMI](http://www.sciweavers.org/download/Tex2Img_1523556225.png)

 My interpretation of these results in the broadest strokes, is that the three models have a lot in common amoungst there clustering.
-Null Kmeans has less in common with each of the other models than they do with each other, but not by a huge amount average percent change of those metrics of 16%.
+Null Kmeans has less in common with each of the other models than they do with each other, but not by a huge amount average percent change against those metrics is 16%.
 This is to say it is probably not commpletely useless and it feels nice to say it isn't makeing any imputation assumptions.

 I have built a web app to allow for some interaction with the results: http://ec2-52-23-205-66.compute-1.amazonaws.com:8080/